European maritime exploration of Australia: Dutch exploration

-In 1664, the French geographer Melchisédech Thévenot published his Relations de Divers Voyages Curieux ("Relations of Various Interesting Voyages"), including a map of New Holland.
-Thévenot divided the continent in two, between Nova Hollandia to the west and Terre Australe ("Southern Land") to the east.
-He divided the continent on a line at longitude 135° east, which appears to have been on his initiative, as there was no such division in Tasman's journals or on his, Blaeu's, or Amsterdam Burgerzaal's maps or on any other Dutch maps of this period.
-Instead, Terra Australis or t'Zuid Landt appeared—if at all—as alternative names with Hollandia Nova in reference to the whole island.
-(Note: cf., e.g., the 1650 globe of Arnold van Langren.)
-This 135° E. line seems to have represented Thévenot's understanding of the Zaragoza Meridian or Tordesillas antimeridian, dividing the Portuguese East Indies conquered by the Dutch Empire in a protracted conflict across the 17th century from the lands reserved under those treaties for the Spanish Empire and reclaimed by the act of possession of "Austrialia" carried out by Pedro Fernández de Quirós in 1606.
-This western limit of Spain's claim is shown on the 1761 map of the Spanish Empire by Vicente de Memije, Aspecto Symbolico del Mundo Hispanico ("Symbolic Presentation of the Spanish World") and played a part in the British claim and division of the territory during the establishment of New South Wales in the late 18th century and Western Australia in the early 19th century.
+In 1664, the French geographer Melchisédech Thévenot published his collection Relations de Divers Voyages Curieux ("Relations of Various Interesting Voyages"), including a map of New Holland.
+Thévenot divided the continent into two parts – Nova Hollandia to the west and Terre Australe ("Southern Land") to the east.
+He divided the continent along a line at 135° east longitude, which appears to have been on his own initiative, because no such division appeared in other sources: in Tasman's journals; on his, Blaeu's, or Amsterdam Burgerzaal's maps; or on any other Dutch maps of this period.
+Instead, Terra Australis or t'Zuid Landt appeared (if at all) as alternative names, with Hollandia Nova referring to the whole island.
+(Note: Cf., e.g., the 1650 globe of Arnold van Langren.)
+This line at 135° east longitude seems to have represented Thévenot's understanding of the Zaragoza Meridian or Tordesillas antimeridian, dividing two areas: the Portuguese East Indies conquered by the Dutch Empire in a protracted conflict throughout the 17th century; and the lands reserved under those treaties for the Spanish Empire and reclaimed by the act of possession of "Austrialia" carried out by Pedro Fernández de Quirós in 1606.
+This western limit of Spain's claim is shown on the 1761 map of the Spanish Empire, Aspecto Symbolico del Mundo Hispanico ("Symbolic Presentation of the Spanish World"), by Vicente de Memije; the limit played a part in the British claim and division of the territory during the establishment of New South Wales in the late 18th century and Western Australia in the early 19th century.